lucasperotin/moldableScheduling/README.md

+USAGE :
+- open a terminal
+- Go to daggen-master folder, type make
+- Go back to main folder, type python3 main.py

-There are 2 importants files to modify
+There are 2 importants files you may want to modify
 - parameters.py : Contains all the parameters of the simulation, Let's first take a look at the first 3 lists:
 	* MODEL_LIST : All different models.
 (I removed Power0 since it's equivalent to Amdahl).
 The descriptions can be found in the paper and internship reports.